No Perfume by The Zoo

 8.5Scent 10Longevity 10Sillage 8Bottle 8Pricing

-This perfume is everything I've been prepared for by trying niche fragrances.
+This perfume is everything I was prepared for by trying niche fragrances.

-You start with Freshies, slowly move on to Fougere/Orientals, stick to the French for a while (Lutens/Guerlain, even Roja, often Chypre/Amber), then several years with the good artists, but which you can still understand and wear (Nasomatto, Zoologist, Tauer) and which still most laymen find "beautiful".
+You start with freshies, slowly move to fougère/orientals, linger for a while with the French (Lutens/Guerlain, even Roja, often chypre/amber), then spend several years with the good artists that most laypeople can still understand and wear (Nasomatto, Zoologist, Tauer) and that most still find "beautiful."

-Birch tar / burnt wood was exactly the note that I was looking for in perfection on the next level to the "what do you smell the again" - the compliment ever, if you want to smell "different".
+Birch tar/burnt wood was exactly the note I was searching for in perfection on the next level of "what do you smell like again" - the ultimate compliment when you want to smell "different."

-Bois d'Ascese tries, but fails because it doesn't dare, and chokes quietly.
-Tauers Attar is too soft.
+Bois d'Ascese tries it but fails because it doesn't dare and fades quietly.
+Tauer's attar is too soft.
 A City on Fire is very close, but the sweetness in the background annoys me.
-So does by the fireplace.
-These are attempts to deliver "burnt" while still smelling "good".
+Just like by the fireplace.
+These are attempts to deliver "burnt" while still smelling "good."

 No Perfume is exactly what I'm looking for.
-Art. (t-rex closely followed by Zoologist)
+Art. (t-rex by Zoologist closely follows)

-Tar without any roundness, smells really qie burnt wood.
-Aggressive, leathery, dark, heavy and hard to wear at first glance.
-Lasts for WEEKS and through multiple washes on clothes.
+Tar without any roundness, really smells like burnt wood.
+Aggressive, leathery, dark, heavy, and at first glance, hard to wear.
+Lasts for WEEKS and survives multiple washes on clothes.

 For true connoisseurs, an absolute revelation.
-Such a stark statement in public, you certainly have to deal with people even complaining.
+In public, such a strong statement that you certainly have to deal with people even complaining.

-I love this fragrance and am still in the process of building a circle of friends where I get to wear this as my signature.
+I love this scent and am still in the process of building a friend circle where I can wear this as my signature.

-Or will continue to enjoy the fact that I always get to sit near the window and occasionally get a compliment from a smoke lover
+Or I will continue to enjoy sitting near the window and occasionally receiving a compliment from a smoke lover.

 Translated · Show originalShow translation